NCAR/ccpp-framework/doc/migration.md

 | `molar_mass`     | float | `0.0`  | Scheme metadata only. |
 | `diagnostic_name` | str | (defaults to `local_name`) | Host-tooling hint; mutually exclusive with `diagnostic_name_fixed`. |

-#### 1.3.1 `active` requires the scheme arg to be `optional`
+#### 1.3.1 Host `active` + scheme arg shape

-When a host variable carries `active = (<condition>)`, the host's contract with the cap is "this variable's storage is only valid when the condition holds".  capgen-ng honors that contract via the pointer-association pattern: at every call site that consumes the var, the cap emits
+When a host variable carries `active = (<condition>)`, the host's contract with the cap is "this variable's storage is only valid when the condition holds".  capgen-ng honors that contract differently depending on the matching scheme arg's optionality:

+**Scheme arg is `optional = True`** — the cap uses pointer association so the scheme observes `PRESENT()` according to the active condition:

 ```fortran
 if (<active_local>) then